 According to Mental Health America, a non-profit organization, codependency has been described as a “relationship addiction.”
 What this means is one partner exists for the other.
 But in reaching that point, neither party benefits.

-Codependency is important to understand in the context of treatment for substance abuse.
+Codependency is important to understand in the context of drug addiction treatment.
 To be successful in overcoming addiction, codependency is a factor to be addressed, which is why Georgia Addiction Treatment Center makes addressing codependency a cornerstone of its addiction treatment therapies.

 What is Codependency